GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 ### Persistence {: #storage-persistence }

-Extension storage is not cleared when a user ["clears browsing data"][clear-browsing-data].
+Extension storage is not cleared when a user [clears browsing data][clear-browsing-data].
 This applies to any data stored using web storage APIs (such as [Local Storage][local-storage] and [IndexedDB][indexeddb]).